Best Affordable Rubber Watch Straps

 Are rubber watch straps comfortable?

 Rubber watch straps are very comfortable for daily wear, especially FKM fluorocarbon rubber, which is noticeably softer and more flexible than it appears.
 FKM is the same material used in medical-grade gaskets and aerospace seals — it's engineered to be body-safe, non-irritating, and comfortable against skin over extended periods.
 Unlike leather, rubber doesn't trap heat during wear in hot weather because it has low thermal conductivity.
 It also doesn't absorb sweat, so the underside of the strap stays cleaner over time than leather or canvas.
 Regular silicone straps are even softer than FKM but feel slightly spongier under the buckle.
 The main comfort issue with rubber is that very thick straps over 4mm can feel stiff at the buckle end, particularly on smaller wrists.
-For most wearers, a rubber or FKM strap from AliExpress at $6–$18 is the most comfortable warm-weather option in any strap collection.
+For most wearers, a rubber or FKM strap from other sites at $6–$18 is the most comfortable warm-weather option in any strap collection.

 Can I wear a rubber strap swimming or diving?

 Yes — rubber watch straps are fully waterproof and are the recommended choice for swimming, diving, and any water sport.
 FKM rubber is resistant to chlorinated pool water, saltwater, and sunscreen, all of which degrade leather and eventually damage nylon stitching over time.
 The material doesn't absorb water or swell when submerged for extended periods.
 Standard rubber straps handle depths well beyond recreational diving limits — the strap itself is not the depth-limiting factor; your watch case is.
 After saltwater exposure, rinse the strap with fresh water to prevent salt crystal buildup around the buckle mechanism.
-Rubber straps are the only strap type where you don't need to remove the strap before water activities.
-AliExpress FKM straps at $8–$18 perform identically to $90 Horus Straps equivalents in the water — the waterproofing is inherent to the material itself, not a brand-specific treatment.
+Rubber straps are the only strap type where you don't need to remove the strap before water activities. affordable FKM straps at $8–$18 perform identically to $90 Horus Straps equivalents in the water — the waterproofing is inherent to the material itself, not a brand-specific treatment.

 How do I clean a rubber strap?